autoplot/documentation/javadoc/org/autoplot/asdatasource/AudioSystemDataSource.md

+# org.autoplot.asdatasource.AudioSystemDataSource

-# org.autoplot.asdatasource.AudioSystemDataSourceprovide a dataset by grabbing data from the desktop's audio system.
+provide a dataset by grabbing data from the desktop's audio system.

-AudioSystemDataSource( java.net.URI uri )
+# AudioSystemDataSource( java.net.URI uri )

 ***